drmonkeysee/Aldo/test/BCDTEST.md

-# BCD (Binary-Coded Decimal) Integration Test
+# Binary-Coded Decimal (BCD) Integration Test

-The BCD test is derived from Bruce Clark's verification program at [6502.org](http://6502.org).
-The original listing can be found at [Decimal Mode tutorial (Appendix B)](http://6502.org/tutorials/decimal_mode.html#B) but the header is duplicated here for reference:
+Included here is an integration test verifying Aldo's binary-coded decimal arithmetic mode.
+The BCD test is adapted from Bruce Clark's verification program from [6502.org](http://6502.org), the original listing for which can be found at [Decimal Mode tutorial (Appendix B)](http://6502.org/tutorials/decimal_mode.html#B).
+The program header is duplicated here for reference:

 ```
 ; Verify decimal mode behavior